Hula Bowl: History

 UCLA quarterback Ernie Case played in the inaugural 1947 game.

 In late 1946, the first Hula Bowl was organized by Paul Stupin and Mackay Yanagisawa.
 When the inaugural game was played on January 5, 1947, the teams were composed of mainland college players (the "Southern California Rose Bowl Stars", led by UCLA quarterback Ernie Case) pitted against a local team of graduates of Leilehua (the "Leialums"), a local high school in Wahiawa, Hawaii—the mainland team won, 34–7.
 The teams played a two-game series every January until 1951, when the format was changed to allow National Football League (NFL) players to join the Hawaiian all-stars, in an effort to create a more competitive environment.
 From 1960 onward, the game featured only collegiate players, and game results are listed in NCAA records.
 Players were historically rostered by college location; North vs. South or East vs. West.
 Since 2000, team names of Aina and Kai, the Hawaiian words for land and ocean, have been used multiple times.

 The game was originally played in Honolulu Stadium in Honolulu through the January 1975 playing, then moved to Aloha Stadium in neighboring Halawa.
 In 1997, the then-mayor of Maui County, Linda Lingle, obtained authorization to spend $1.2 million to improve War Memorial Stadium in the town of Kahului on the island of Maui, which then hosted the game for the 1998 through 2005 playings.
 However, due to poor attendance and reduced revenue, the Hula Bowl returned to Oahu for its 2006 game and stayed at Aloha Stadium through the 2008 playing.

 The game has predominantly been played in January as one of the final games of the college football postseason, allowing players who competed in bowl games with their collegiate teams to participate.
 The game has been held in early February twice, in 2002 and 2003.

 For many years, the Hula Bowl was distinguished from a similar event, the Senior Bowl, by playing by collegiate rules rather than professional rules, and by remaining amateur (the Senior Bowl paid players through its 1988 edition).
-This was very important for those wishing to remain eligible to compete in other collegiate sports (such as college baseball) or otherwise retain amateur status.
-At one point the longest-running sporting event in Hawaii, it was considered a premier venue to launch professional careers in the NFL.
+This was important for those wishing to remain eligible to compete in other collegiate sports (such as college baseball) or otherwise retain amateur status.